-2) I came back to American archaeology, slowly at first, in 1995 as part of my newly found environmental protection career and have not looked back since that time.
+(2) I came back to American archaeology, slowly at first, in 1995 as part of my newly found environmental protection career, which began in 1987), and have not looked back since that time.
 Some fortune and blessings fell my way, alleviating some of the old concerns that I had had about American archaeology and the “system.”
 It was not necessary for me to live as a modern-day gypsy like so many people in CRM do, and my jobs were always very high-paying jobs with a full range of benefits.
 I indeed had the time of my life and enjoyed American archaeology once again.
 You might say that I was fortunate enough to have my archaeological cake and eat it too in a way that many American archaeologists never have an opportunity to do.

 My advice to others (in all things) would be to do something I failed to do at the start of my college days.
 Think twice.
 Think twice about studying archaeology and working in archaeology.
 Make sure it is what you really want to do with your work life.
 Find out all you can about the anthropology/archaeology discipline and the ”cursed system” before jumping into the pond.
 Ask yourself whether you can live physically and emotionally with the many unusual ways it can impinge upon a normal life and family life.
 Ask yourself if you can move frequently all over the nation and enjoy a feeling of not being rooted in one place.
 If you grew up dirt poor like I did, ask yourself if you can enjoy a life of poverty or the always looming shadow of the poverty wolf scratching at your door.
 For those of you who are already in the American archaeology pond, “think twice” before making major career and professional decisions.
 If you fail to do that, things can get crazy fast.
 Always think carefully and twice in all that you do.

-5) Do you remember when you were a member of the liddle peeple?
+(5) Do you remember when you were a member of the liddle peeple?
 We were all little people at one time, and many of us enjoyed playing in the dirt.
-It looked like fun!!!
+It looked like fun!
 It was no mere coincidence that we entered the world of professional archaeology.
-We loved the subject matter and were attracted to the mystery like iron filings to a magnet.
+We loved the subject matter and were attracted to the mystery of it all—–like iron filings to a magnet.
 When you were young, they called it passion.
 Working on this blog and my own private research projects has reignited my passion for archaeology, which is why I am often writing an informative post or researching some topic just for fun.
 Some of us need to find a way to reignite our lost passion and think of archaeology as being fun again.
 It is the F-word.
-The F-word is key: FUN!!!
+The F-word is key: FUN!
 It was no coincidence that we got into archaeology.
-It was an irresistible attraction to the subject matter we loved—and it was fun!!!
+It was an irresistible attraction to the subject matter that we loved—and it was fun!
 I plan to have fun with archaeology on the Archaeology in Tennessee blog and through the Oak Ridge Archaeological Research Institute (small scale and pretentious though it may be).
 I have a lot left to do, and I can die in peace when it is done.

-6) I know.
+(6) I know.
 I know.
 You think I am more than a little bit loony after reading this, but you have to remember that we all had to be a bit crazy to go into American archaeology like we did.
 Click on the following URL to listen to our new theme song for the Archaeology in Tennessee blog: